 Purpose: The purpose of this literature review article is to discuss the different temporary mechanical support modalities for cardiogenic shock after myocardial infarction.

 Method: A PubMed literature search was conducted with search terms cardiogenic shock, myocardial infarction, intra-aortic balloon pump, impella, and cardiogenic shock management.

 Results: There is no significant morbidity or mortality benefit based on different mechanical support devices in the management of cardiogenic shock.

 Conclusion: The literature does not suggest a superior mechanical treatment when evaluating mortality; however, did address post-implementation complications.
 More research is needed to determine if there is a statistically significant benefit of one mechanical support device over another and if there is a significant difference in complications.

 Mayo M. Sometimes The Heart Needs a Little Support: Cardiogenic Shock and The Use of Intraaortic Balloon Pump Versus Impella.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.